Boys golf: Lake County roundup

 Boys golf

-Lake Forest d.
-Mundelein: At Lake Bluff Golf Course, the host Scouts shot a 150 to beat the Mustangs (158) in the North Suburban Conference opener.
+Glenbrook South d.
+Vernon Hills: At Glenview Park Golf Club, the host Titans shot a 157 to edge the Cougars, who had a 159.

-Mundelein's Josh Peterson was the medalist with a 36, and his teammate Tanner Anderson had a 38.
+Vernon Hills' Sujay Voleti was the medalist with a 37, and Rohan Vasudeva had a 39.

 Grayslake Central d.
-Grant: At Stonewall Orchard, Brendan Kick earned medalist honors with a 41 to lead the host Rams (180) to the Northern Lake County Conference win over the Bulldogs (197).
+Grayslake North: At Renwood Golf Cub, the Rams shot a 179 and were led by medalist Brendan Kick's 38 in the Northern Lake County Conference match.

-Grayslake Central also counted Nate Twardock's 44, Gianni Lucchesi's 46 and Brendan Whalen's 49.
+Grayslake Central improved to 2-0 in the NLCC, while Grayslake North fell to 0-1.

 - This article filed under: